Hire an Angular Developer — Enterprise Frontend & AngularJS

 Clutch Rating

 Angular is the most opinionated of the major frontend frameworks.
-Its dependency injection system, module architecture, decorator-based component model, reactive programming with RxJS, and NgRx state management create a steep learning curve — but that curve exists for a reason.
+Its dependency injection system, module architecture, decorator-based component model, reactive programming with RxJS, and NgRx state management create a steep learning curve.
+But that curve exists for a reason.
 An Angular codebase written by developers who understand the framework is highly maintainable, testable, and scalable to large teams.
-One written by developers who learned it on the job produces the opposite: service injection misuse, RxJS subscription leaks, change detection issues that manifest as ghost updates, and modules that cannot be lazy-loaded because someone imported everything into AppModule.
+One written by developers who learned it on the job produces the opposite: service injection misuse, RxJS subscription leaks, change detection issues that manifest as ghost updates, and modules that cannot be lazy-loaded.

 Our Angular developers have production experience with the full framework — not Angular basics.
-They write proper Injectable services, use the OnPush change detection strategy where appropriate, handle RxJS subscriptions with takeUntilDestroyed, structure feature modules for lazy loading, and write Angular-specific unit tests with TestBed.
+They write proper Injectable services and use the OnPush change detection strategy where appropriate.
+They handle RxJS subscriptions with takeUntilDestroyed, structure feature modules for lazy loading, and write Angular-specific unit tests with TestBed.
 The difference in codebase quality is measurable.

 Every Angular engagement is scoped to your specific project — not a generic template.
 Here is what our senior Angular developers build.